Gilles Vaillancourt: Career

-Resignation, trial, and prison
+Legal issues, resignation and prison

-As part of the Commission of Inquiry on the Awarding and Management of Public Contracts in the Construction Industry(also known as the Charbonneau Commission), the Permanent Anti-Corruption Unit (Unité permanente anticorruption) inquired and searched Vaillancourt's residence for evidence of corruption, as well as Laval City Hall and two other administrative buildings on October 4, 2012.
+As part of the Charbonneau Commission, the Permanent Anti-Corruption Unit (Unité permanente anticorruption) inquired and searched Vaillancourt's residence for evidence of corruption, as well as Laval City Hall and two other administrative buildings on October 4, 2012.
 The inquiries occurred in a wide search for contracts which were attributed during Gilles Vaillancourt's mandate.
-On the evening of October 5, 2012, the UPAC searched Vaillancourt's condominium, which was his other place of residence.

 On October 24, 2012, Operation Hammer subjected the Mayor Vaillancourt to more raids.
 Police from the Sûreté du Québec also raided more than ten safety deposit boxes rented by Vaillancourt at various financial institutions.
 Later that same day, Vaillancourt announced that he would be temporarily leaving his function as mayor for health reasons.

 On November 9, 2012, Vaillancourt resigned as mayor and denied all of the corruption allegations against him.
 Following his resignation, the remaining Parti PRO des Lavallois councillors voted to dissolve the party on November 19.
 City councillor Basile Angelopoulos served as acting mayor of the city until the selection of his formal successor, Alexandre Duplessis, on November 23.

-On May 9, 2013 Vaillancourt was arrested at his home by the police and charged with gangsterism.
+On May 9, 2013, Vaillancourt was arrested at his home by police, along with 36 other people, and charged with 12 charges that included fraud, corruption, money laundering and gangsterism.
 In the subsequent election to name his successor at Laval city hall, candidate Claire Le Bel went public on Radio Canada with a recording alleged to be that of Gilles Vaillancourt offering to fund her campaign with cash from questionable donors.
-Mrs. Le Bel was subsequently placed under police protection after these revelations.
+Le Bel was subsequently placed under police protection after these revelations.

-Vaillancourt pleaded guilty to all charges on December 1, 2016 and was sentenced to 6 years of prison.
+On December 1, 2016, Vaillancourt, as part of a plea deal, pleaded guilty to fraud, breach of trust and conspiracy for actions of corruption in awarding city construction contracts between 1996 and 2010.
+On December 15, he was sentenced to six years in prison and ordered to pay $9 million in restitution to the city from a Swiss bank account and other assets.

+In November 2017 Vaillancourt was granted day parole, and on December 6, 2018, was granted full parole.